Julien1793/Leaflet-loader-Geojson/README.md

 # Leaflet-loads-local-files

 Leaflet :
-- Loads Geojson/KML/GPX (EPSG:4326) from local directory
+- Loads Geojson/KML/GPX (your data must be in EPSG:4326) from local directory
 - Get all fields on popup
 - Randomised color at load
 - Dynamic layer control